 Cap rate measures a property’s current annual return compared to its current value.
+It is a similar metric to dividend yield when analyzing a real estate investment trust.
 A higher cap rate theoretically means a higher return but may come with more risk.
 For example, a property with risky tenants may have a high cap rate because of the possibility that the tenants will default and leave the property empty.

 A lower cap rate usually means that there is less risk, but the potential return is expected to be lower.
 These are typically very stable properties in high demand areas.

 Cap rates also calculates the amount of time needed to recover the amount you originally invested in the property.
 For example, a cap rate of 5% means that it will take around twenty years to earn back all the money you originally used to invest in the property.
 Keep in mind that this does not consider the risk involved in the property.

 The range of cap rates will differ across different property types, time periods, economic conditions, locations, and many other factors that play a role in determining the price or risk of a property.

 A good range for cap rates is between 4% and 12% depending on the area and property type.
 You can find a more accurate range by researching cap rates for properties similar to yours in the same area.
 If the cap rate of your property is below that of similar properties, it might be overvalue.
 If the cap rate is above that of similar properties, the property might be undervalued.
 Either case is not necessarily good or bad, but they mean that you need to do more research on why the property is being valued the way it is.